Renovascular hypertension (RVH) is a type of secondary hypertension, where high blood pressure develops secondary to renal artery disease.

 Spontaneous rupture of the renal pelvis (SRRP) is a rare complication that can occasionally occur with obstructive urolithiasis or occasionally infection 1.
 Leakage of urine can result in a urinoma.

-A spotted nephrogram refers to non homogenous, irregular, patchy renal parenchymal enhancement seen predominantly on angiograms.
+A spotted nephrogram refers to non homogeneous, irregular, patchy renal parenchymal enhancement seen predominantly on angiograms.

 Squamous cell carcinoma of the penis arises most commonly at the distal end of the penile urethra with local invasion of the glans.